Geeks in Phoenix

 Time to erase the drive

-Remember that if the drive was originally a boot drive and you install it inside of your computer, your system may try and boot on that drive.
+Remember that if the drive was originally a boot drive and you installed it inside of your computer, your system may try to boot on that drive.
 It is recommended that you wipe the drive of any boot record and boot partition before installing it inside your computer.

 Several drive manufacturers have software that can erase the data from one of their drives.
 Western Digital, Seagate, and Samsung are a few that have that type of software.
 In fact, Seagate's Seatools for Windows will work on any manufacturer's drive.